iwillspeak/ullage/docs/15-data-layout.md

 The plan is that `Bool`, `Number`, and `String` will all have value semantics.
 That is a modification of a `String` value in one place will not affect its appearence in another.
 Such behaviour is referred to as "value semantics".
 This is similar to `Copy` types in rust and `struct` types in C#.
 I feel that tuple types should also have value semantics.
 Similar to `ValueTuple` in C#.

 Array and structure types instead will have reference semantics.
 This means that passing a structure to a `fn` will allow the function to modify the structure value.
-This is similar to refernece types in C# and `&mut` reference in Rust.
+This is similar to reference types in C# and `&mut` reference in Rust.

 ## Type Layouts